ecw-jack/ecw-faq/docs/index.md

 If someone does make a traffic call, thank them for their passion and support.

-### Aircraft Specific Guides

-(These will be split out into separate documents)

-#### Mi-8

-The Mi-8 has two communication radios we care about.
-The primary radio (R-863) for normal U/VHF and the secondary radio (R-828) for the 30.0 MHz FM channel used by other helicopters.

-1. Primary radio pedestal controls:
-    - PRESET/MANUAL switch to PRESET
-    - Maximise volume
-2. Secondary radio controls (on right cockpit wall, next to countermeasures panel):
-    - Power switch to ON
-3. Use primary radio channel selector on overhead in front of pilot to switch between preset channels
-4. Radio selector on overhead in front of your seat:
-    - Maximise volumes
-    - RADIO/ICS switch to RADIO
-    - Choose primary (R-863) or secondary (R-828) radios to transmit on

-You may also want to turn on your signal flares (power switches and circuit breaker) and set up binds for the different colour flares, and use them to help friendlies find/ID you, or to give a fireworks display when your door gunner shoots down an F-14 :)

-#### Mi-24

-The Mi-24 is like the Mi-8 but simpler.

-1. Turn on radio switches on pilot cockpit left sidewall
-2. Adjust volumes on primary radio panel and radio selector panel
-3. Use selector knob to select transmission on primary and secondary radio

-#### Mirage F1

-1. Main (Green) radio _(TRAP 136)_:
-    - Mode selector knob to PAL+G
-    - Frequency selector knob to P
-2. Secondary (Red) radio _(TRAP137B)_:
-    - Mode selector to M
-3. Click on audio panel knobs to select transmission on primary and secondary radio

 ## Campaign

 ### Round structure {: #server-tick }